Now that Thanksgiving is under our belts, you should excuse the expression, it is time to think about damage control for the eating days ahead.

 Listen to the signals your body sends you, and eat like the Okinawans—-eat until you are 80% full.
 You will feel so much more comfortable than if you eat until your sides are splitting.
 Eat colorfully, choosing to emphasize brightly colored vegetables and fruits, and see that they occupy half of your plate.
 Reserve one quarter of the plate for a starch, like potatoes, rice, corn, or stuffing, and place the protein component on the last quarter of the plate.
 Put condiments, on the side- including butter, gravy, and cranberry sauce.

 Avoid sugary drinks like sodas, and limit alcohol: one drink for a woman, and no more than two alcoholic drinks for a man.
+Meanwhile, for those who want to eradicate alcohol in their lives, they can reach out to The Priory Rehab.
 Sample tempting desserts in modest portions, and avoid whipped cream if possible.